utkarsh20043/Chess_AI_SELF_Project/README.md

 3. https://youtu.be/ffzvhe97J4Q?feature=shared

-I would like to thank Eddie Sharick, who has provided great resources to develop this project!
+I would like to thank Eddie Sharick, who has provided great tutorials to develop this project!